Executive Summary

 Funding distribution can then draw on the evaluation process piloted during CATS, leveraging the contribution perspectives listed above.

-Prisma is working towards developing a protocol to aggregate these signals from the level of on-the-ground teams to hubs, to hub-network level visibility, offering funding partners a single financial instrument that represents the value across the network as a whole.
+Prisma is working towards developing a protocol to aggregate these signals from the ground to hub-network level visibility, offering funding partners a single financial instrument that represents the value across the network as a whole.
 In the meantime we require an interim step and rely on clear communication to be able to coordinate.